evoila/osb-backup-agent/docs/restore.md

         "skipStorage" : false,
         "filename": "filename",

-        "bucket": "bucketName",
+        "filenamePrefix" : "my-prefix/ -> prefix to use for the s3 file upload. must end with '/'", "bucket": "bucketName",
         "endpoint" : "custom.s3.endpoint -> defaults to the agents 'default_s3_endpoint' config parameter, if field is empty", "skipSSL": false,